tengla/songkick/README.md

 # Songkick

-TODO: Ruby Songkick API version 3.0
+Ruby Songkick API version 3.0
+PS: Not in a usable state!

 ## Installation